Grants and Loans

 You should carefully read the procedures and process before completing an application.
 All applications require approval by the district superintendent, the pastor and the administrative/church council of the local church.
-Applications for New Church Starts also require approval of the Director of Vibrant Communities.
+Applications for New Church Starts also require approval of the office of Congregational Development.

 - April 1: Spring applications due (Applications should be submitted to the district superintendent by March 20.)

-- October 1: Fall applications and equitable compensation requests* due.
+- October 1: Fall applications due.
 (Applications should be submitted to the district superintendent by September 20.)

 - Building Grant/Building Loan Request

 - Equitable Compensation Support Grant

 - New Faith Ministries Grant

 FREQUENTLY ASKED QUESTIONS